ExeClim/Isca/docs/source/modules/convection_simple_betts_miller.rst

 6. If deep or shallow convection occurs, test if the vertical integral of enthalpy (:math:`H`) is conserved (it usually is not) and adjust the rainfall and tendencies to conserve enthalpy.
 Note that :math:`\partial H = -\partial T + \frac{L}{cp}\partial q`.

-7. The final rainfall amount is given by the enthaly corrected vertical integral of the moisture tendency.
+7. The final rainfall amount is given by the enthalpy corrected vertical integral of the moisture tendency.
 The updated tendencies (no longer called *first-guess*) and rainfall are then passed back to ``idealized_moist_phys.F90`` along with other diagnostics.

 Namelist options